-Building shallow-water emergent wetland habitat in the Grand Valley will keep local birders connected to the Central Flyway.
+Building wetland habitat in the Grand Valley keeps local birders connected to the Central Flyway.

-Cinnamon teals, wood ducks, ospreys, birders and hunters are all set to benefit from the Grand Valley Audubon Society’s inventive habitat improvement project.
-The Society is teaming up with Ducks Unlimited to convert a portion of their gravel pit ponds to shallow-water emergent wetlands.
-These marshlands, where grasses and forbs “emerge” above the surface, are a preferred habitat for migrating shorebirds and waterfowl.
+Cinnamon teals, ospreys, birdwatchers, and hunters are all set to benefit from an inventive habitat improvement project in Grand Junction, CO.
+The Grand Valley Audubon Society is teaming up with Ducks Unlimited to convert a gravel pit pond to a shallow-water emergent wetland.
+These wetlands, where grasses and forbs “emerge” above the water surface, are important habitat for migrating shorebirds and waterfowl.

-Historically, the Colorado River provided plenty of sloughs and wetlands for birds flying through, like the American avocet and long-billed dowitcher.
-But droughts, diversions, and changes in flow management have minimized these habitat types.
-Improving the wetlands at the Audubon property offsets these loses while providing wildlife and bird watching opportunities in the heart of Grand Junction.
+Historically, the Colorado River provided plenty of habitat to support migrating birds like the American avocet and long-billed dowitcher.
+But droughts, diversions, and flow management shifts slowly reduced these habitats.
+The Audubon project offsets these losses while providing bird watching opportunities in the heart of Grand Junction.
 The property is open to the public, adjacent to a popular state park, and features a well-used walking and biking path.

 Leveraging Expertise: Ducks Unlimited and RiversEdge West

-The Society will fill the shallow pools in the spring when the birds fly north, then let them dry.
-The grasses and forbs that grow and set seed in the summer months will be an important food source when they refill the wetlands for fall migrations.
+The Society will fill the shallow pools when the birds fly north in the spring, then let them dry.
+The grasses and forbs that grow and set seed in the summer months will be an important food source in the fall.

-RiversEdge West, a Grand Valley-based nonprofit working to improve riverside habitat in the Western U.S. and a FORF River Health Partner, is also pitching in.
+RiversEdge West, a Grand Valley-based nonprofit working to improve riverside habitat in the Western U.S. is also providing support.

-“Our wetland improvement project is an ambitious undertaking for our small Audubon chapter, but one that strains our resources,” says Walker.
+“Our wetland improvement project is an ambitious undertaking for our small Audubon chapter, but one that strains our resources,” says Meredith Walker, previous Executive Coordinator for the Society and current volunteer.
 “We leveraged the funding and support we received from the Forever Our Rivers Foundation towards competitive applications for major grants that will help make this project a success.”

 The project is also supported by Colorado Parks and Wildlife’s Wetlands for Wildlife Program.